-Expats moving to San Francisco will find that the city has plenty of activities to partake in and sights to see with children, with many museums and parks designed specifically with kids in mind.
+Expats moving to San Francisco can look forward to plenty of activities to partake in and sights to see with children, with many museums and parks designed specifically with kids in mind.

 Entertainment for kids in San Francisco